Confession time: I binged again. It sucks.

 And once I kept it up long enough to see my pants fitting tighter and my face getting rounder, I became completely panicked and considered restricting my diet…

 Diet mentality came in full swing: “Maybe I should just eat keto for a few days.
 That always helps me get rid of bloat and shed weight quickly.
 That’s not a diet.
 That’s just healthy, right?”
-(This isn’t true, by the way.
-Any restriction is still a diet to me.)
+(If the restriction results in binge eating, then yeah, it’s a diet.)

 Something was different this time, though.
 Instead of getting seduced by the control of dieting, I decided to test my strength.